sibanda1989/customer_segmentation_analysis/README.md

 * Relevancy - data applicable to task at hand
 * Validity - data contains allowable values
 * Uniqueness - there should be no duplicates

+## Missing Values

+There were some columns which had related product information i.e. product_class, product_line e.t.c which were missing values in the same rows.
+Another column had a list_price which was positively correlated to a cost_price column with full information.
+I leveraged this relation to fill in all missing values in these related columns using a K Nearest Neighbor algorithm from the Sci-Kit Learn library.